-Seeded nations shall be selected by the relevant Regional Association or the ITF, which shall take into account ITF Junior Rankings, professional rankings, regional rankings and results from ITF and Regional Association individual tournaments.
+Seeded nations shall be selected by the ITF in conjunction with the applicable Regional Association (ATF/OTF/COSAT/COTECC), which shall take into account ITF Junior Rankings, professional rankings, regional rankings and results from ITF and Regional Association individual tournaments.
 In the event of nations appearing to be equal, a final decision will be based on performances by the relevant nations as follows:

-(a) performances in past ITF 14 & Under team competitions will be used in relation to the World Junior Tennis competition;

-(b) performances in past boys and girls 16 & Under team competitions will be used in relation to the Junior Davis Cup and Junior Fed Cup respectively.
+- (a) performances in past ITF 14 & Under team competitions will be used in relation to the World Junior Tennis competition; - (b) performances in past boys and girls 16 & Under team competitions will be used in relation to the Junior Davis Cup and Junior Billie Jean King Cup respectively.